Understanding the Sandwich Generation

 Managing Stress as Part of the Sandwich Generation

-Balancing caregiving for aging parents, supporting children, and managing personal and professional obligations can be overwhelming for the sandwich generation.
+Balancing caregiving for aging parents, supporting children, and managing personal and professional obligations can be overwhelming.
 Managing stress is essential to maintaining physical and mental health, and several strategies can help with these unique demands.

 Self-Care Strategies